DPC Watchdog Violation in Windows 11 [Error Fix]

-Try re-connecting one device at a time to discover what one is incompatible.
+Try re-connecting one device at a time to discover which one is incompatible.
 Updating an external device’s driver might fix its compatibility with the computer.

 2. Run a System File Checker scan

-- Bring up the search box, which has a handy Windows key + S hotkey.
+1. Bring up the Windows search box using the handy Windows key + S hotkey.

 DISM.exe /Online /Cleanup-image /Restorehealth

-- To run a file scan, enter this SFC command and press Return:
+5. Now, scan the system files in your PC.
+To run a file scan, enter the folllowing command and press Return:

 3. Run a CHKDSK disk scan